Creating a new product

 In the next section you can manage your stock and delivery options for the product:

-If you would like the system to manage stock for your product enter a SKU code and the Available Stock Quantity.
+If you would like the system to manage stock for your product, enter a SKU code and the Available Stock Quantity.
 (You must enter a SKU code in order to be able to use this feature.
-You will not be able to enter stock quantities without one.)
+You will not be able to enter a stock quantity without one.)
+SKU codes have a limit of 128 characters.

-You can use the Weight box to add a weight (in kg) if you plan on charging for delivery based on weight.
+You can use the Weight box to add a weight (in lb) if you plan on charging for delivery based on weight.

 You can decide if the product doesn’t need a delivery address by ticking or unticking the box.